YasinKhawaja/leap/frontend/README.md

 ### Capability-Map
 * Capability map level 3 capabilities

-### Capabilities
-* Name isn't unique for capabilities

 ### Company
 * Enum of countries in list with search option since too many options.

-### Security
-* Add authinterceptor in frontend that sends the JWT with each request.

 ### Strategy
 * Strategy-items are deleted after renaming a strategy